GIScience/ohsome-quality-api/CONTRIBUTING.md

 Merge requests are created to address one single issue or multiple.
 Either the assignee or the creator of the merge request is responsible for merging.
 Each merge request has to be approved by at least one reviewer before merging it.
 A person can be assigned as reviewer by either mark them as such or asking for a review by tagging the person in the description/comment of the merge request.

 A merge request can be made even if the branch is not ready to yet to be merged.
 When doing so please mark them as Work-in-Progress by writing `WIP` at the beginning of the title.
 This way people/reviewer know that currently someone is working to address an issue.
-This gives them the opportunity share their thoughts knowing that the merge request is still subject to changes and does not need a full review yet.
+This gives them the opportunity share their thoughts knowing that the merge request is still subject to change and does not need a full review yet.

 The [CHANGELOG.md](CHANGELOG.md) describes changes made in a merge request.
 It should contain a short description of the performed changes, as well as (a) link(s) to issue(s) or merge request.